Last updated on March 20th, 2019

 Find out where the amazing sweet substance that everyone loves to put on their pancakes comes from.
 It may surprise you just how much sap is needed to produce a bottle of syrup.
 Regional parks do demonstrations and let you take part in the action.
 The MN Landscape Arboretum does a great job with their Maple Syrup Tapping.
 They also give out samples of their Black Walnut Syrup and maple candies.
 A quick warning, you may find yourself leaving with a stockpile of their syrup because it’s that good.

 10. Jog the Lakes

 Jog the friendly trails of Lake Harriet and Lake Bde Make Ska (formerly known as Lake Calhoun).
 They are some of the nicest family-friendly trails in Minneapolis.
 These trails connect to each other for added difficulty if you want.
 They are paved, flat and have a separate trail just for bikers.
 For those training of a 5k, a full circle around Lake Bde Make Ska is just about the full distance.
 And Harriet is a 4.5k.
 Perfect for a beginner to train.

 11. MN United FC

 Let’s not forget about the MN United FC team.
 They are the most recent sports team to call Minnesota home and have been quickly making waves.
-They are still playing at TCF Bank Stadium, but soon you’ll see them in their new stadium in Saint Paul.
+If everything stays on schedule, they will be playing in their new stadium in St. Paul this season.
 The games are full of energy and full of energy.
 You will have a great time.